enisdenjo/graphql-sse/PROTOCOL.md

 Living in a connected world, real-time needs are great.
 Especially in the world's most connected "world", the internet.
 When talking about real-time, there are two main players in the game: [WebSockets](https://datatracker.ietf.org/doc/html/rfc6455) and [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html).

-Using Server-Sent Events (abbrv.
-SSE) for your next real-time driven endevour sounds appealing because of many reasons spanning from simplicity to acceptence.
+Using Server-Sent Events (abbr.
+SSE) for your next real-time driven endeavour sounds appealing because of many reasons spanning from simplicity to acceptance.
 However, you're soon to find out that SSE suffers from a limitation to the maximum number of open connections when dealing with HTTP/1 powered servers (more details below).

 This documents aims to elevate HTTP/1 limitations through a "single connection mode" and back up HTTP/2+ powered servers using the "distinct connections mode" with a unified GraphQL over SSE transport protocol.